IBM-Bluemix-Docs/ComposeForElasticsearch/dashboard-settings.md

 1. Navigate to your service's dashboard overview page.
 2. In the _Deployment Details_ pane, click **Scale Resources**.
 The Scale Resouces page opens.
     ![The Scale Resources panel](./images/elastic_search-scale-show.png "The Scale Resources panel")
 3. Adjust the slider to raise or lower the storage allocated to the {{site.data.keyword.composeForElasticsearch}} service.
 Move the slider to the left to reduce the amount of storage, or move it to the right to increase the storage.
 4. Click **Scale Deployment** to trigger the rescaling and return to the dashboard overview.
-The _Recipes_ pane contains details of the rescaling job that is now in progress.

 When the scaling is complete the _Deployment Details_ pane updates to show the current usage and the new value for the available storage.

 ## Using Whitelists